ThomasWork4/Wiley_Training/wiley/README.md

 ------------------------------
 - This package contains implementations for the Option container in scala and what it's different use cases are.

 [Example.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Options/Example.scala) - Fairly complex progfram that accesses a map and attempts to retrieve from the option container returned.
-Corresponding messages are provided to the user regarding whether the option is empty or not.
+Corresponding messages are provided to the user regarding whether the option is empty or not. <br />
 [Student.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Options/Student.scala) - Similar to Example.scala, follows a map implementation an attempts to retrieve from the map and execute pattern matching cases based on the contents of each option.

 Package
 ------------------------------
 - This package contains examples of how to import from other packages contained inside your intellij project

-[PackageTrial.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Package/PackageTrial.scala) - This program demonstrates the syntax for importing from an alternative class or object and executing whatever is provided inside.
+[PackageTrial.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Package/PackageTrial.scala) - This program demonstrates the syntax for importing from an alternative class or object and executing whatever is provided inside.<br />
 [PracticePackage.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Package/PracticePackage.scala) - A continuation of PackageTrial.scala with a different example.

 Regex
 ------------------------------
 - This package contains example implementations of all the different regex casesi nside scala.
 Note that Digits.scala contains a link which has a table containing all the different regex cases and what they can be used for

 [Digits.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Regex/Digits.scala) - This program highlights the syntax for each for each of the regex use cases.
-These have been taken directly off the tutorialspoint website and print with a short explanation on why that particular regex has returned what it did.
+These have been taken directly off the tutorialspoint website and print with a short explanation on why that particular regex has returned what it did. <br />
 [Regex.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Regex/Regex.scala) - First program executed when practicing regex in training.
 This program covers functions such as replaceAll, replaceFirst, findFirstIn, findAllIn, findAllMatchIn.
 Note that these mostly cover strings.
 Digits.scala covers everything and is a better representation of the idea of regex.

 ScalaLogging